PoochyEXE/PoochyEXE.github.io/pachinkremental/README.md

 ## Changelog

+### v0.6.1 beta (2021-04-01)
+* Happy April Fools' Day!
+(You can turn the game back to normal in the options.)
+* Abbreviate spins earned by sapphire balls in popup text.
+* Tweak opal ball coloring to make them easier to distinguish.
+* Keep notifications on the top right corner of the window, not the page.

 ### v0.6.0 beta (2021-03-31)
 * Added some upgrades to buff the gemstone balls.
 (Sapphire's upgrade is significantly cheaper because it was probably the most underpowered previously.)
 * Big code refactor.
 Thanks vadimjprokopev!